-Medium: Human remain, linen, plaster, paint, grass, wood
+Medium: Human remain, linen, plaster, pigment, grass, wood

 Dates:3rd century C.E.